Roaa-Talat/End-to-End-Real-Time-Data-Pipeline-on-Azure-Netflix-Project/README.md

   - *netflix_titles.csv*: Original Netflix dataset with metadata.

 - **Power BI**:
-  - Power BI files that visualize Netflix data trends, including content distribution by country, genre, and user ratings.
+  - Power BI files visualizing Netflix data.

 ## **Power BI Dashboard**
 The Power BI dashboard presents a variety of visualizations, enabling users to interact with and explore different aspects of the Netflix content data.
 By leveraging interactive elements, users can dive deeper into various dimensions of the dataset, exploring everything from content characteristics to distribution patterns across different attributes.
 - **Power BI**: